openlayers/workshop/src/doc/controls/scaleline.rst

 Displaying a Scale Line
 =======================

 Another typical widget to display on maps is a scale bar.
-OpenLayers 3 provides an ``ol.control.SaleLine`` for just this.
+OpenLayers 3 provides an ``ol.control.ScaleLine`` for just this.

 Creating a ScaleLine Control
 ----------------------------